BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_Beauti_Beast/SM/SM_trees/SM_CCD0/SM_CCD0_Picture/README.md

 SM CCDO Picture Overview:

-- Posterior.pdf is rooted, has posterior values without equal branching.
+- Posterior is rooted, has posterior values without equal branching.
 This phylogenic tree shows how tree branches vary.

-- Tree without the posterior values without equal branching.
+- Tree is shown without the posterior values without equal branching.

 - Tree_node_bar is rooted, has posterior values without equal branching.
 This phylogenic tree shows how tree branches vary.
 This also has a bar node.